Tuesday, June 17th, 2025

 Reveal the authorAbout Daily Lawrence

-Daily Lawrence is a community newsletter sharing current events in Lawrence, Kansas.
-Our mission is to make local news more accessible, highlight extraordinary people across the Lawrence community, and support local organizations.
-If you like Daily Lawrence, you can support us by subscribing to our email newsletter and sharing us with your friends and family in Lawrence.
+Welcome to the Daily Lawrence, your community newsletter that's anything but snooze-worthy, packed with positive, impactful local news + events across the Lawrence, Kansas community.
+If you like the Daily Lawrence, support us by subscribing to our email newsletter and sharing us with your friends and family in Lawrence.

 Advertising Opportunities